 “Under no other circumstance can I find a stranger to talk with me for like 10 to 20 minutes,” he said.
 His Uber record so far is 12 hours in a row of driving, because he didn’t want to go home and be alone while his wife was working.
 When he got out of his car, he said, he’d been driving so long that “my legs were trembling.”…

-Uber has carved out a special place in China.
+Uber has carved out a special place in China and has created many existing user promos to expand their presence.
 To many upper-class Chinese drivers like Fu, Uber acts more like a social platform than a ride-sharing app, connecting them to new friends.

 Uber is filling an empty niche created in an upwardly-mobile generation that finds itself far from extended families, or with lots of time on their hands after retirement.
 Many of them have no siblings and few cousins because of China’s one-child policy, so few relatives their own age.
 And they sometimes find making new friends difficult — to many Chinese who are naturally quiet and restrained, striking up a conversation with a stranger at a club or a bar is not a comfortable habit.
 Nor is it common for upwardly mobile workers to take on shifts as a bartender or waiter in order to meet new friends, because those jobs are deemed inferior.